 The whole point of this article is to optimize the router for gaming traffic.
 If you search online you will find a lot of articles telling that QoS (Quality of Service) is the solution.
 But setting up QoS requires you to configure the priority for different ports and protocols.
 This isn’t a viable option for online gaming.

-SQM, on the other hand, is designed to optimize the behaviour for all applications with minimal configuration.
+SQM, on the other hand, is designed to optimize the behavior for all applications with minimal configuration.
 It is a combination of better packet scheduling (flow queueing) and active queue length management (AQM).